Monitoring and assigning a dollar figure to employee turnover is important for any business.

 How can you reduce employee turnover in your industry?

 Offering employees incentive to stay engaged and financial security, when applicable, are two turnover factors in your control as an employer.
-DailyPay, a service that allows employees to be paid their earned wages daily – at no cost or payroll disruption to you – is one solution to help motivate workers at your organization.
+DailyPay, a service that allows employees to be paid their earned pay daily – at no cost or payroll disruption to you – is one solution to help motivate workers at your organization.

 We completed a case study, specific to the high-turnover industry of transportation, to see what daily payment incentives could do to reduce employee turnover.
 We provided a service to a sample of Uber drivers in San Francisco.
 The results showed that the number of people who drove at least once during the test period was 26% higher than the control group – the group not offered DailyPay.

 Companies that offer a flexible-pay benefit like DailyPay, in all industries have reduced turnover on average by 41%.
 As an HR professional, you need to know where your company stands.
 If your turnover rate is higher than the average turnover rate for other companies in your industry, you need to figure out how to fix the problem.
 In some cases, doing a better job of recruiting employees will help reduce your turnover rate.